Vyral/base-template/_posts/2019-02-14-what-key-issues-affect-tourism-in-kauai.md

 **As we move further into 2019, we still have three relatively new projects**

 * Down the South Shore, the folks from Brookfield continue to build out PiliMai, which are some of the nicest, most modern condos that run along the Kiahuna Golf Course.
-The 2-bedroom units there are running in the $700s, and the 3-bedroom units run in the $800s.<br>&nbsp;
+The 2-bedroom units there are running in the $700s, and the 3-bedroom units run in the $800s.<br>
 * On the east side, DR Horton continues to build out their project in Honolulu, which provides some of the most affordable housing on the island in terms of new construction.
-These large 3- and 4-bedroom homes are in the $500,000 range, though they’re on small lots.<br>&nbsp;
+These large 3- and 4-bedroom homes are in the $500,000 range, though they’re on small lots.<br>
 * On the North Shore, we have the North Shore Preserve, which is a swath of land owned by Jeff Stone and the Principal Corporation.
 These are spectacular lots with one-of-a-kind, mind-boggling views of Hanalei Bay and Valley High.
 They will be selling for between $5 million and $6 million

 Overall, this last year was very successful for tourism.
 For those with vacation rentals, tourism revenue was up 9.2%, the highest level in 25 years on Kauai.
 However, this does create the problem of over-tourism; **there are more tourists here than our infrastructure can support.**